oampo/thinkful-projects/node/lodash/dating.md

 ## Brief

-It's the year 2046 and you are the lead JavaScript technician for a new start-up offering "on-line dating with programming languages".
-It's become a global sensation as people are looking to daily flirt with some code.
-Your service takes the user's personal interests and matches them up with specially moulded courses.
+It's the year 2046 and you're the lead JavaScript developer for a startup offering "online dating with programming languages."
+At this point, coding is mainstream, and thousands of people are looking to meet new programming languages every day.
+Your service takes a user's personal interests and matches them with custom-designed courses to learn new languages.
+Users now want more features to help choose their new programming languages.

-After a chat with the lead architect, some unit tests were agreed on for functions you should write.
-The functions are divided into node data management and client side request builders.
-The data management functions will be used in the node server when responding to API requests.
-The client side request builders will be used for making those requests using one of the now 100 types of AJAX protocols.
+After a chat with the lead architect, you agreed on a series of unit tests that will guide functions you should write.
+The functions are either tied managing data with Node or are client-side request builders.
+The data management functions will be used in the Node server when responding to API requests.
+The request builders will be used for making requests using the AJAX protocol.

 ## MileStones